-e) Hockey and Lacrosse Sticks

-- Carry-On Allowance Field hockey stick, ice hockey stick or lacrosse stick - Carry-On Weight Maximum weight of 50 lbs. - Carry-On Size No larger than 72" in length. - Charge No carry-on charge. - Baggage Requirements Hockey and lacrosse sticks must be enclosed in a bag specifically designed to transport hockey and lacrosse sticks that will prevent damages.

-f) Skis and Snowboards

-- Carry-On Allowance Snow skis, poles, boots, snowboards and water skis. - Carry-On Weight Maximum weight of 50 lbs. - Carry-On Size No larger than 72" in length. - Charge No carry-on charge. - Baggage Requirements Skis and snowboards must be enclosed in a full-length protective cover (vinyl/cloth/nylon/or hard-sided case).
-Ski bags available for purchase at stations.
+- e) Hockey and Lacrosse Sticks - Carry-On Allowance Field hockey stick, ice hockey stick or lacrosse stick - Carry-On Weight Maximum weight of 50 lbs. - Carry-On Size No larger than 72" in length. - Charge No carry-on charge. - Baggage Requirements Hockey and lacrosse sticks must be enclosed in a bag specifically designed to transport hockey and lacrosse sticks that will prevent damages. - f) Skis and Snowboards - Carry-On Allowance Snow skis, poles, boots, snowboards and water skis. - Carry-On Weight Maximum weight of 50 lbs. - Carry-On Size No larger than 72" in length. - Charge No carry-on charge. - Baggage Requirements Skis and snowboards must be enclosed in a full-length protective cover (vinyl/cloth/nylon/or hard-sided case).
+Ski bags available for purchase at stations. - g) Surfboards, Wakeboards and Foldable Kayaks - Carry-On Allowance Skegs (fins), surfboards or wakeboards - Carry-On Weight Maximum weight of 50 lbs. - Carry-On Size No larger than 72" in length. - Charge No carry-on charge. - Baggage Requirements Surfboard and wakeboards may only be carried on Pacific Surfliner trains operating with Pacific Surfliner equipment which has Bicycle/Surfboard racks installed. - Racks are available at a first come, first serve basis, which require no container, but is recomended. - Surfboards, wakeboards and foldable kayaks must be enclosed in a full-length protective cover (vinyl/cloth/nylon/or hard-sided case). - Skegs (fins) must be detached and strapped to the board for transport.

-q) Surfboards and Wakeboards

-- Carry-On Allowance Skegs (fins), surfboards or wakeboards

-- Carry-On Weight Maximum weight of 50 lbs.

-- Carry-On Size No larger than 72" in length.

-- Charge No carry-on charge.

-- Baggage Requirements Surfboards and

-Wakeboards may only be carried on Pacific Surfliner trains operating with Pacific Surfliner equipment which has Bicycle/Surfboard racks installed.

-- Racks are available at a first come, first serve basis, which require no container, but is recomended. - Surfboards and wakeboards must be enclosed in a full-length protective cover (vinyl/cloth/nylon/ or hard-sided case). - Skegs (fins) must be detached and strapped to the board for transport.